§ Verifiable Public Registry v2 Specification

 Concept: the trust deposit is used to lock trust value as a stake.
 To process application messages that perform state changes, several modules methods are requiring a trust deposit to be sent, from the executing account, to the trust deposit module.

-Example: an account wants to create a new DIDDirectory entry, to execute the transaction it will need:
+an account account1 wants to create a transaction that requires:

-Execution of the method will perform the following (we ignore anything that does not have to do with the trust deposit, and we consider this account had no TrustDeposit entry yet):
+First, the Trust Deposit: execution of the method will perform the following (we consider this account had no TrustDeposit entry yet):

-Fee distribution: let’s suppose 70% of transaction fees are distributed to validators, and 30% of transaction fees are distributed to trust deposit holder.
+Second, fee distribution: let’s suppose 70% of transaction fees are distributed to validators, and 30% of transaction fees are distributed to trust deposit holders.
 For this specific transaction:

-Now, account can reclaim the difference between the GlobalVariables.trust_deposit_share_value * tt.share minus tt.denom, which represents the trust (stake) gains.
+Now, account1 can (optionally) reclaim the difference between the GlobalVariables.trust_deposit_share_value * tt.share minus tt.denom, which represents the trust (yield) gains.

 § [MOD-TD-MSG-1] Adjust Trust Deposit